 - Heat remaining olive oil in a large pan over high heat and brown meat on both sides, about 4 minutes per side.

-- Remove lamb from pan and place on a cutting board.
+Remove lamb from pan and place on a cutting board or glass dish.
 Cover and allow to rest for about 5-10 minutes.

-- Slice lamb into individual portions and place atop the couscous.
+Slice lamb into individual portions between the ribs bones into single chops.

-- Serve with couscous, mint yogurt dip.
-A side of steamed carrots also makes a great side dish.
+Serve with mint yogurt dip.
+A side of couscous and steamed carrots make great side dishes.¼